by Abigail Chun and Alison Delaluz

 On February 1st of 2019, she released her very first single, “Brooklyn Luv”, which is available on all streaming services, including Apple Music, Spotify and Youtube.

-I was privileged enough to have the opportunity to sit down with her and discuss her journey with music, her concerns about the music industry, and her experience balancing being both a full-time student and an artist.
+We were privileged enough to have the opportunity to sit down with her and discuss her journey with music, her concerns about the music industry, and her experience balancing being both a full-time student and an artist.

 Q: Tell me about your background?
 Such as yourself, school, family, a little bit of everything?